Hasodikis/T480S-Hackintosh/README.md

 ## MacOS on Thinkpad T480s.
 Currently on MacOS 13 Ventura

 ## Since v.2 all releases are stable and daily driving my T480s.
-## I have opted to disable TB in BIOS to save energy, since I have no TB accesories.
+## I have opted to disable TB in BIOS to save energy, since I have no TB accessories.

 # My hardware configuration
 | Name                | Specifications                           | Funtional or not |